sortingthoughts/st-documentation/schnelleinstieg.md

 **Step 3: Create the first thought**

 After creating the collection, you can open it and create a new thought.
 To do this, tap the plus icon in the upper right corner.
-Further information is available in the [User's Guide](/handbuch/gedanken_verwalten_mobile.md).
+Further information is available in "[Basics](/handbuch/grundlagen_mobile.md)" and "[Manage thoughts](/handbuch/gedanken_verwalten_mobile.md)".

 ![create a new thought](/assets/images/CreateNoteAnimation_en.gif)